h20solida/h20solida/README.md

 <h1>👋 Hi there!
 I’m @h20solida (Manuel).</h1>
 <h2>About me</h2>
 <p><b>I´m programming student living in Spain.
-I like the sports, video games and learn little bit about programming everyday.
+I like the sports, video games and learning little bit about programming everyday.
 I began to program in 2023 and I will try to improve everyday to have a nice clean code! :)
 </b></p>

 <h3>⚒️ My projects:</h3>